-My goal is to build robust machine learning models capable of solving real-world problems on the same performance level as our brain.
-On this path, my current research is concerned with domain adaptation and transfer learning.
+Besides, I am interested in applications to medical image processing and neuroscience.
 Other research interests include semi-supervised learning in domains with little labeled data, the cross-section between machine learning and computational neuroscience and philosophical questions in AI research.

-In the past, I worked on the the open-source microscope NeuBtracker with Gil Westmeyer and Panagiotis Symvoulidis at the Helmholtz Zentrum Munich.
-In my latest work with Daniel Bug and Dorit Merhof at RWTH Aachen University, we present a novel approach for domain adaptation in histopathological images.
+In the past, I worked on the open-source microscope NeuBtracker with Gil Westmeyer and Panagiotis Symvoulidis at the Helmholtz Zentrum Munich.
+Previously, I worked with Daniel Bug and Dorit Merhof at RWTH Aachen University on a novel approach for domain adaptation in histopathological images.

 Also see my full list of talks and publications below.